ellemouton/website/content/posts/open_channel_pre_taproot.md

 This part is fairly painless.
-Basically there is just one message, `channel_announcement`, that Alice and Bob need to construct together and once it is complete, then can broadcast it to the network.
+Basically there is just one message, `channel_announcement`, that Alice and Bob need to construct together and once it is complete, then they can broadcast it to the network.
 Other nodes will use this message to prove a few things:

 - That the channel funding tx is actually an existing, unspent UTXO with an acceptable number of confirmations.